Brian Pallister: Leader of the Progressive Conservative Party of Manitoba

 After the 2011 provincial election, Hugh McFadyen announced his resignation as leader of the Progressive Conservative Party of Manitoba.
 On April 11, 2012, Pallister announced his intention to seek the party's leadership.
 On July 28, he became the presumptive nominee when the nomination process closed with no other candidates entered, and was acclaimed as leader on July 30, 2012.
 Two months later, he easily won a by-election for McFadyen's seat of Fort Whyte in southwest Winnipeg.

-Pallister came under fire by his critics for some off-color remarks he made while opposition leader.
+Pallister came under fire by his critics for some off-colour remarks he made while opposition leader.
 In 2013, when filming a holiday greeting, he called atheists "infidels".
 Pallister said that he never intended to offend anyone with the statement.

 During a debate in the Legislature on November 24, 2014, Pallister expressed his personal disdain for Halloween when talking about the NDP's PST tax increase.
 He compared the government's move to that of the holiday and said Halloween was bad for the integrity of children.
 The video went viral a year after the statement was made.